A note on the involutive invariants of certain pretzel knots: Background on Heegaard Floer homology and involutive Heegaard Floer homology

 \end{lemma}

-Note that this implies that ${\iota_K}^4$ is filtered chain homotopy equivalent to the identity map.
-In \cite[Sections 7 and 8]{HM:involutive}, Hendricks and Manolescu show that this is enough to uniquely determine $\iota_K$ up to filtered chain homotopy equivalence for $L$-space knots and thin knots.
+Note that this implies that ${\iota_K}^4$ is filtered chain homotopic to the identity map.
+In \cite[Sections 7 and 8]{HM:involutive}, Hendricks and Manolescu show that this is enough to uniquely determine $\iota_K$ up to filtered chain homotopy for $L$-space knots and thin knots.

 There are two knot concordance invariants analogous to $V_0(K)$ arising from this complex, as follows.
-Consider the subcomplex $A_0^-$ of $\CFKi$, which is preserved by $\iota_K$.
-Then we form the complex

-where $Q$ is a variable of degree $-1$ and the $[-1]$ denotes an upward grading shift by $1$.
-The involutive correction terms are then
+First, choosing some representative for $(\CFKi(K),\iota_K)$, we consider the complex